Publishing a self-contained Blazor component (Razor + CSS + JS) as a NuGet package

 • Gérald Barré

-In this post, I describe how to create and publish a self-contained Blazor component as a NuGet package.
-By self-contained I mean that the NuGet package will contain the Blazor component (Razor + C#), the style (CSS) and the JavaScript code.
-Also, the consumer of the package only has to use the component without any additional steps such as manually including the CSS or JS files.
+This post explains how to create and publish a self-contained Blazor component as a NuGet package.
+A self-contained package includes the Blazor component (Razor + C#), the styles (CSS), and the JavaScript code.
+Consumers only need to reference the package and use the component – no manual CSS or JS file inclusion required.

 Razor